How do you know when summer has arrived? Without using a calendar, can you find any clues? Be a detective and have fun problem-solving this challenge!

 What about trees and flowers?
 They don’t have printed calendars to look at, yet they give us such clear signs of which time of year it is.
 Have a think – how do particular plants look in the different seasons?
 What time of year do poppies, sunflowers and daisies seem to lift their faces to the sun and turn to watch it from sunrise to sunset?

-Here are a couple of interesting websites you might want to visit as you build up your set of rules to help you play detective and decide whether or not summer is here!
+Visit this website to help you build up your set of rules to help you play detective and decide whether or not summer is here!

 https://www.metoffice.gov.uk/learning/seasons/summer/10-facts-about-summer